-- Press the "Bluetooth" button on the front panel of the Sound Bar or Bluetooth button on Sound Bar remote to set Sound Bar to Bluetooth mode. - On your Bluetooth device, perform the pairing operation.
+• Press the Bluetooth button on the sound bar remote.

+- On your Bluetooth device, perform the pairing operation.
 A list of devices found will appear on your device.
-Select "LG Sound Bar". - Enter the PIN code (if required). - When the devices are paired, the Sound Bar Bluetooth LED will turn on for a few seconds and turn off. - Turn the Sound Bar volume up or down.
+Select the Sound Bar. - Enter the PIN code 0000 (if required). - When the devices are paired, the Sound Bar will display the device name. - Turn the Sound Bar volume up or down.